JeffRMoore/koa/docs/api/request.md

   Request method.

+  An alias is available on the Context object for `request.method` allowing `ctx.request.method` to be abbreviated as `ctx.method`.

 #### request.method = `String`

   Set request method, useful for implementing middleware such as `methodOverride()`.

+  An alias is available on the Context object for `request.method` allowing `ctx.request.method` to be abbreviated as `ctx.method`.

 #### request.idempotent

   Check if the request is idempotent.

+  An alias is available on the Context object for `request.idempotent` allowing `ctx.request.idempotent` to be abbreviated as `ctx.idempotent`.

 ### Request Target